 Then came one after the other on the same road, they were unperturbed by our presence.
 What a sight it was, the Savanna Nightjars seemed to be a common bird at this time of the year in this area.
 I missed my camera so much.
 Raj captured the moments with his camera with a promise to share the pictures.
 Then we came across a different aspect of birding where on a speaker the call of a particular bird is played and the response from the original birds around is tracked and then photographed.

 We were so thrilled to be a part of this process and in this process, we got to see the Srilankan Frogmouth.
 Then there was the Jerdon’s Nightjar and the Indian Nightjar.
 Raj and his team were eager to take us to the Wood owl’s spot and also to see the new Barn owl family.
-Probably when everything falls into place something goes wrong, this is when we got repeated calls from our resort as they were closing up for dinner that night and we were the only ones left so we had to hurry back to our stay leaving the birding session incomplete.
+Probably when everything fell into place something went wrong.
+This is when we got repeated calls from our resort as they were closing up for dinner that night and we were the only ones left so we had to hurry back to our stay leaving the birding session incomplete.

 The next morning after checkout there was another surprise awaiting us and it was either a Marsh or a Pied Harrier hovering over the other bank of the river.
 I have never cursed myself more than at that moment.
 I left my camera back at home and I had one of the best birding experiences of my life.
-I end my story with the hope to get back to Koyna soon with the camera and now sharing some pictures of that night captured by Raj Rathod.
+I end my story with the hope of getting back to Koyna soon with the camera and now sharing some pictures of that night’s Birdwatching in Koyna, captured by Raj Rathod.